Family Nurse Practitioner Program Director, Assistant Professor

 BSN, Bradley University, 2008

 My story at Bradley University began as an undergraduate nursing student.
 I enjoyed going through this program and felt it that I was well-prepared as an undergraduate nurse.
 I built life-long relationships and friends with several faculty members who I have stayed in contact with throughout the years.
 I began working as a nurse in the emergency department and trauma, which I loved!
 I continued my nursing education at Illinois State University and received my Master of Science in Nursing as a Family Nurse Practitioner.
-I continue to work one day a week as a nurse practitioner in a family medicine office.
-When I began teaching as an adjunct faculty instructor at Bradley University, I quickly fell in love with connecting the nursing profession with teaching.
+I began working as a family nurse practitioner in Peoria, IL and I continue to work one day at the same clinic.
+When I began teaching as an adjunct faculty instructor at Bradley University in early 2018, I quickly fell in love with connecting the nursing profession with teaching.
 I began as a full-time faculty instructor in the online family nurse practitioner program in Fall 2018.
 I am proud to be an alum at Bradley and I love that I returned to a great institution to teach future nurse practitioners.

 Outside of work, I am a very busy mom of three happy, healthy, and energetic boys, Maxwell, Bentley, and Jackson.
 They are involved in several sports and we spend most evenings and weekends at practices or games.
 We love to be outside and love going to parks.
 I enjoy exercising, playing sports, running, and reading.
 I have been involved in a book club for the past 10 years and enjoy meeting with them each month.

 I currently teach many theory and practicum courses within the online family nurse practitioner program.
 I have taught in women’s health practicum, pediatric theory and practicum, adult practicum, gerontology practicum, lifespan theory and practicum, and Practicum Immersion courses.